pushkarkadam/portfolio/my_collections/_posts/2022-09-03-code-breaking-interactive.md

 <div markdown="1" class="collapse" id="solution2a">

 The painting is of two gentlemen standing with many objects in the background.
 However, there was a weird image at the bottom of the painting.
 Initially, it seemed like a log of wood.
 But, upon seeing this image from a different perspective, as seen in *Fig. 5*, one notices a hidden skull.
-So, perhaps the word `skull` is the code word.
+So, perhaps the word `skull` is the code word, since `skull` can be classified as `hidden symbol of death` from message 1.

 {% include image.html url="/portfolio/assets/images/blogs/cryptography/holbein_skull.jpg" description="<strong>Fig. 5</strong>.
 The anamorphic skull as restored in 1998, viewed here at an oblique angle from The Ambassadors by Hans Holbein the Younger (Image credit: The National Gallery, UK)" %}